Audi S8 Insurance Rates

 Price estimates by individual coverage:

-Rate estimates include $500 policy deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all S8 models.
+Price estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and for all S8 models.

 Price Range from Low to High

-For the average driver, Audi S8 insurance prices range from as low as $522 for just the minimum liability insurance to the much higher price of $3,838 for a high-risk driver policy.
+For the average driver, Audi S8 insurance prices range from as low as $522 for basic liability insurance to the much higher price of $3,838 for coverage for higher-risk drivers.

 Geographic Price Range

-Choosing to live in a large city has a large influence on car insurance rates.
-Rural areas have a lower frequency of comprehensive and collision claims than congested cities.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Rural areas have a lower frequency of accident claims than congested cities.
 The example below illustrates how location impacts car insurance rates.

-The ranges above highlight why everyone should compare rates quotes based on a specific location and risk profile, rather than using rate averages.
+The ranges above show why everyone should compare rates quotes based on a specific location and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.